OpenRTMFP/Cumulus/README.md

 Here the port has its default value 1935.
 If you configure a different port on CumulusService you must indicate this port in the URL (after localhost, of course).

-In "man-in-the-middle" mode (see command-line argument 'cirrus' in usage part) you must indacted on side flash your Cirrus key developer.
+In "man-in-the-middle" mode (see command-line argument *cirrus* in usage part) you must indacted on side flash your Cirrus key developer.

 	_netConnection.connect("rtmfp://localhost/KEY");

 Of course "KEY" must be replaced by your Cirrus development key.

+__notice:__ The *ipMulticastMemberUpdatesEnabled* NetGroup mode is not supporter for this moment.

 Build
 ------------------------------------